evansimonross/Wildcat-Clicky-Game/README.md

 # Wildcat Clicky Hame
-A rock-paper-scissors game with multiplayer functionality.
+A memory game with a wildcat theme.

 ## How to Play
 [Click here to play the game](https://evansimonross.github.io/Wildcat-Clicky-Game/).